On the reliability of published findings using the regression discontinuity design in political science: Power Analysis

 \section{Power Analysis}

 Having well-powered studies is one of the best defenses against the concerns highlighted in this paper.
-Selection pressure for significant results in a body of poorly powered studies could make most of the reported results spurious.
-This is because many studies with non-zero effects will be false negatives, absconding publication, so the proportion of false positives in the published literature will be disproportionately large.
-But in a body of well-powered studies, most studies with non-zero effects will be true positives, decreasing the proportion of published false positives.
+Selection pressure for significant findings in a body of poorly powered studies could make most of the reported results spurious.
+This is because the probability of rejecting a false null hypothesis is not much greater than rejecting a true null hypothesis when power is low, meaning that the proportion of false positives of all positive findings in the published literature will be approximately the same as the proportion of true null hypothesis in the body of conducted studies.
+In some literatures, most investigated (alternative) hypotheses are false, meaning that most published positive findings also will be false if the power is low.
+But in a body of well-powered studies, the true positives will be a disproportionally large share of the overall positive findings, decreasing the proportion of published false positives.
 Furthermore, a well-powered study can in some cases make researcher discretion less consequential, because there is less variability in the estimate to exploit.
 Therefore, as noted in Section~\ref{sec:anatomy-problem}, it is worrying that the RD design is unusually demanding with respect to sample size, and even samples that on the surface appear large can be poorly powered.

-To investigate the extent to which this is a relevant concern among RD studies in political science, we conducted retrospective power analyses for all $36$ studies with replication data, comprising $64$ point estimates.
-Using the power analysis method implemented in the R package \texttt{rdpower} by \citet{Cattaneo2019Power}, we estimate the power of a two-tailed test at the 5\% significance level based on a central limit approximation for the sampling distribution.
-The power analyses presume that studies will be analyzed with the bias correction and robust standard errors discussed in the previous section.
+To investigate the extent to which this is a relevant concern among RD studies in political science, we conducted retrospective power analyses for all $36$ studies with replication data, comprising $64$ separate analyses.
+Using the power analysis method implemented in the R package \texttt{rdpower} by \citet{Cattaneo2019Power}, we estimate the power of a two-tailed test at the $5\%$ significance level based on a central limit approximation for the sampling distribution.
+The power analyses presume that $p$-values will be constructed with the bias adjustment and robust standard errors as implemented by \texttt{rdrobust}.
+As this procedure is only asymptotically valid, our power calculations may be optimistic relative to approaches that control the false positive rate in finite samples.

 We investigate power with respect to four difference effect sizes, ranging from small to large effects.
 We measure effect size by Cohen's $d$, which is the treatment effect standardized by the standard deviation of the outcome \citep{Cohen1988Statistical}.
 We use the standard deviation of the outcome of control units within the default bandwidth in the \texttt{rdrobust} package for this standardization.
 We investigate the effect sizes $0.1$, $0.2$, $0.5$ and $0.8$.
 While $0.5$ is conventionally labelled as a medium-sized effect, modern social science tends to study effects of smaller sizes.
 For example, the What Works Clearinghouse, which is a governmental program that collects and reviews evidence of the effectiveness of various policies, labels an effect size of $0.25$ as ``substantively important'' in their handbook \citep{WWC2017Procedures}.